Frequently Asked Questions

 That only depends on you.
 All of our trips flow with the current of the Brandywine.

 The upstream trip designation simply means that your trip will begin above our location and flow with the current back to our dock.
 The upstream trips all begin with a bus or van ride to the start point and finish at the dock by the office where you signed in.

-The downstream trip designation means that your trip will launch from our office and flow with the current to one of our three pick up points below us on the creek.
+The downstream trip designation means that your trip will launch from our office and flow with the current to our pick up point at the Brandywine River Museum.
 A driver will meet you at the designated end point at a time chosen when you launch.
 You will then take a ride in one of our buses or vans back to the office where you signed in.